L&D employees using an LMS integration

 “I truly believe that onboarding is an art.
 Each new employee brings with them the potential to achieve and succeed.
 To lose the energy of a new hire through poor onboarding is an opportunity lost.” — Sarah Wetzel, Director of Human Resources at engage:BDR.

 For example, research shows that 46% of new hires fail within their first 18 months.
-While many factors may contribute to this, better onboarding could have played a huge role in speeding up the integration of new hires with team processes, standards, and culture — hence, increasing their chances of success on the job.
+While many factors may contribute to this, better hiring and onboarding practices play a huge role in speeding up the integration of new hires with team processes, standards, and culture — hence, increasing their chances of success on the job.

 Let's dive into some of the importance of an onboarding strategy.